-The 2017 Ice Blacks will compete in the IIHF Division II - Group B World Championship in Auckland, New Zealand.
+The 2018 Ice Blacks will compete in the IIHF Division II - Group B World Championship in Granada, Spain.

-Teams competing are China, Israel, Mexico, New Zealand, People's Republic of Korea, Turkey.
+Teams competing are Spain, Israel, Luxembourg, Mexico, New Zealand, People's Republic of Korea.

 Ice Blacks Team 2017, IIHF World Championship Auckland

 The New Zealand Senior Mens Ice Hockey Team was formed in 1987 to compete in the IIHF D Pool Championship in Perth, Australia.
 The team was selected on a regional basis with the intention of spreading the experience around as much as possible.
 The team came away from the Championships with a 3rd placing and a bronze medal finishing behind Australia and Korea.

 Next the team faced its first exposure to European Ice Hockey, in the IIHF World Championships D Pool in Belgium.
 This was a steep learning curve for the team who faced opposition from Great Britain, Romania, Belgium and Spain.

 For several years New Zealand was in the hockey world wilderness with no opportunity to compete and qualification rounds out of reach because of cost.
 Since 1995 the New Zealand team has competed on an International level competing in the IIHF Championships or qualification rounds every year.

 In 1999 the team adopted the name the New Zealand Ice Blacks.